morga549/DroneGame/README.md

 Parcel.

-###Game Mechanics
+####Game Mechanics
 Players control game mechanics through the keyboard.

--  ESC:        pauses the game
+-  ESC:        pauses the game if the game was going; unpauses the game if the game was paused.
--  SPACEBAR:   if the game is showing the Gameplay Explanation, start the game; if the game is paused, causes the game to restart
+-  SPACEBAR:   if the game is showing the Gameplay Explanation, start the game; if the game is paused, causes the game to restart.

 ##5.
 GAME DESIGN
 ###5.1 GAME DESIGN (BASIC)
-The game is composed of objects, variables, and functions.
+The game is composed of JavaScript objects, variables, and functions.

 ####5.1.1.
 OBJECTS
 Objects are composed of standard classes of the createjs library.